+The public health major provides an interdisciplinary look at the factors that can impact health, such as biology and disease spread, environmental factors affecting health, the psychology of human behavior, and how legislation affects health.
 The bachelor's in public health is a standard employment requirement for work in a variety of health promotion settings, such as hospitals, public health departments, wellness centers, and human services agencies.
-The public health major provides an interdisciplinary look at the factors that can impact health, such as biology and disease spread, environmental factors affecting health, the psychology of human behavior, and how legislation affects health.
-Many bachelor’s programs in public health require fieldwork or an internship in a public health setting.

 The Importance of an Accredited Online Public Health Degree

 When deciding which school to attend, it's very important to consider the school's accreditation.
 While it is no guarantee, going to an accredited school increases your chances of receiving a quality education that adequately prepares you for a career in your desired field.
 The Council on Education for Public Health accredits public health programs and schools of public health.
 This organization works to standardize public health education and ensure that graduates have necessary public health competencies.